 Assert that the run directory for file contains exactly N .out files.
 Use 0 for steps with no stdout (e.g. touch, test, redirected output). |

-e2e::expect_out "file" "workflow" "expected" |
+e2e::expect_out "file" "step" "expected" |

-Assert that the .out file for a workflow step matches expected exactly. |
+Assert that the .out file for the named step (script, rule, or default workflow bucket) matches expected exactly. |

 e2e::expect_rule_out "file" "rule" "expected" |